capa46/project/another-page.md

 - Realizing queries using the ArCo SPARQL endpoint: https://dati.cultura.gov.it/sparql

-- Verifying them on the ArCo ontology
+- Verifying if the retrieved data could actually back up our hypothesis or not.

 - Using LLMs